tgnemecek/core-website/src/collections/pages/leading.md

     3. SOS: Switch Off Stress app.

-    #### For a Great ROI:
+    ### For a Great ROI:

-    1. Take a **Premium Profile** (see below) for a full report on your leadership strengths and weaknesses.
+    Take a **Premium Profile** (below) for a full report on leader strengths & weaknesses.

-       2. [Contact us](mailto:sseivert@thecoreporation.com) to speak directly to a member of our CORE Team about your unique issues.
+    [Contact us](mailto:sseivert@thecoreporation.com) to speak directly to a member of our Core Team.

-       3. Check out **practical programs** for yourself and your employees to improve Productivity, reduce Procrastination, eliminate Stress, and generating a new kind of Leadership.
+    Check out **practical programs** for yourself and your employees: improve Productivity, reduce Procrastination, eliminate Stress and build a new kind of Leadership.

     - - -